carlfranklin/New42/README.md

 Add *BlogPost.cs* and *BlogDataManager.cs* to the project.

-In the Solution Explorer, double-click on *Form1.cs* to show the designer:
+In the Solution Explorer, double-click on *Form1.cs* to show the designer.

+Next, expand the Toolbox, and double click on `BlazorWebView` as shown here:

 ![image-20230519220214199](images/image-20230519220214199.png)

-Expand the Toolbox and double click on `BlazorWebView` as shown above.
+A `WebView2` control named `blazorWebView1` is shown on the form designer.

 ![image-20230519220441859](images/image-20230519220441859.png)